rluvaton/cargo-collect/README.md

 For more detailed usage instructions, run `cargo collect --help`.

 ## License
-cargo-collect is licensed under the terms of the MIT license.
+cargo-collect is licensed under the terms of the GNU GENERAL PUBLIC LICENSE Version 3